The Healing Powers of Dude Premieres on Netflix, Jan. 13, 2020

 Ninety-five percent of characters with disabilities are played by actors without those disabilities.
 Amara, however, is played by Sophie Kim, an eleven-year-old with muscular dystrophy who has used a wheelchair since she was four years old.
 The production team committed early on to finding a young actress who uses a wheelchair, holding a nationwide search to find Sophie, and then adapting the role to her real-life experiences.
 “Representation is very important to us, as well as to Netflix,” said Spates and Littenberg-Weisberg.
 “We understand the power of seeing yourself represented in media and that the more you see it, the more it can become commonplace… [Casting Sophie] was one of the best decisions we made making this show.
 There was never a moment where Sophie didn’t show up to set ready to slay her scene.
 Nothing about her disability ever hindered production in any way.”

-RespectAbility worked closely with team on the character of Amara.
+The show had a team of consultants.
+RespectAbility worked closely with the show on the character of Amara.
 “Working with RespectAbility has been an incredibly eye-opening experience,” said Spates and Littenberg-Weisberg.
 “Not only did they give us helpful notes on scripts to make sure we were representing Amara accurately, the people at RespectAbility were kind enough to share their own experiences and anecdotes to include in our scripts.”Read more from our interview with Erica and Sam below the trailer.

 1. How did you draw upon your personal experiences to create this series?